 How Many Sexualities Are There?

-For this deep dive, we’ve covered 29 sexualities, and those are just the one’s we’ve encountered.
+For this deep dive, we’ve covered just a few sexualities.
 In reality, there are probably hundreds of sexual identities, which, until the world becomes a fully inclusive and prejudice-free place, will be lesser-known.

 What Sexuality Am I?